lizmat/articles/towards-more-coverage-1.md

 > Note that the values *80* and *10* are just arbitrary values that feel like a good start: at least 80% coverage, with a maximum of 10 lines not getting covered.

-The `coverage.rakutest` script will execute **all** of the test files of a distribution that could be found in coverage mode, process that information, and then output something like this:
+Your `coverage.rakutest` script will now execute **all** of the test files of a distribution that could be found in coverage mode, process that information, and then output something like this:
 ```
 $ raku -I. xt/coverage.rakutest
 1..2